InsideNDSports - Hansen: Notre Dame shows its flaws — and the heart to transcend them

 “What we can’t do is let the outcome cloud our eyes from the mistakes we’ve made,” an otherwise elated Freeman said.
 “We have to make sure we’re as aggressive in cleaning up our mistakes and attacking our mistakes and learning from them and realizing why we made those mistakes, as we were last week.”

-The Irish (5-1) labored to concoct sustained stretches of offense.
+The Irish (5-1), in turn, labored to concoct sustained stretches of offense.
 They did score on their first drive of the game, but only because freshman running back Jeremiyah Love executed a fake punt to perfection for a 34-yard gain.
 Until ND’s final drive of the game, that stood as ND’s only double-digit-yard run.

 But while Duke scrounged together enough offense behind QB Riley Leonard, a projected first-round NFL draft choice next spring, to go ahead 14-13 with 9:17 left in the game, Notre Dame punted on its next three drives after their field goal, two of those being three-and-outs.